vkarpov15/mastering-async-await/content/chapter2.md

 # Promises From The Ground Up

 Async/await is built on top of promises.
-Async functions return promises, and `await` only pauses execution of an async function when it operates on a promise.
+Async functions return promises, and `await` only pauses an async function when it operates on a promise.
 In order to grok the internals of async/await, you need to understand how promises work from base principles.
-JavaScript promises didn't become what they are today by accident, they were specifically designed to enable paradigms like async/await.
+JavaScript promises didn't become what they are by accident, they were carefully designed to enable paradigms like async/await.

 In the ES6 spec, a [promise is a class](http://www.ecma-international.org/ecma-262/6.0/#sec-promise-executor) whose